mdolab/pygeo/doc/advanced_ffd.rst

 However, it is very general and has great performance, making it a good choice for general-purpose shape optimization problems.

 In this tutorial, you've learned how to set up global variables and make the most of FFD geometry.
-You now know enough to fully understand and extend more complex, FFD-based, shape optimization problems, such as those covered in :doc:`MACH-Aero tutorial <mach-aero:index>`.
+You now know enough to fully understand and extend more complex, FFD-based, shape optimization problems, such as those covered in the :doc:`MACH-Aero tutorial <mach-aero:index>`.

 The scripts excerpted for this tutorial are located at ``pygeo/examples/c172_wing/runFFDExample.py`` and ``genFFD.py``.